-Step 7: Provide the following operational procedures and documentation:
+Step 8: Provide the following operational procedures and documentation:

-- (1) An updated Operations Manual for BVLOS operations, including BVLOS procedures, training and record keeping. - (2) An Emergency Response Plan. - (3) A completed HMI assessment of all RPAs and GCS. - (4) A completed stakeholder engagement plan for aerodromes.
+- (1) An updated Operations Manual for BVLOS operations including BVLOS procedures, training and record keeping. - (2) An Emergency Response Plan. - (3) A completed HMI assessment of all RPAs and RPS. - (4) A completed stakeholder engagement plan for aerodromes (if not already completed at step 4).